jzombie/rust-line-ending/README.md

 ## Usage

-### Split into Lines
+### Split into Multiple Strings

-Split a string into lines using the detected line ending.
+Split a string into a vector of strings using the auto-detected line ending parsed from the string.

 ```rust
 use line_ending::LineEnding;